Landlords' Duties: Repairs, Maintenance, and Notice to Tenants for Entry

 - How an attorney can help

-Because of the varying nature of landlord duties, you should be sure to carefully consult state laws regarding rental properties in your state and city.
+Because of the varying nature of landlord duties, you should consult your state laws and city ordinances regarding rental property.
 Normally, you can find this information at your local building or housing authority, as well as local health and fire departments.

 When a landlord fails to make the necessary repairs or maintenance after receiving advance notice from a renter, there could be a number of consequences.

-Next, if the landlord fails to make the needed repair in a timely manner after receiving proper notice, the tenant has the option of hiring an outside party to make the necessary repairs.
+Next, if the landlord fails to make the needed repair in a timely manner after receiving proper notice, Most states have a notice requirement, and then the tenant has the option of hiring an outside party to make the necessary repairs.
 The tenant should do that in good faith and should be reasonable in choosing who to make the repairs.
-This cost will probably be deducted from their next rent check.
+The tenant will deduct the cost from their next rent check.

-Also, if the problem violates state or local building or health codes, a tenant may decide to contact the local authorities regarding the issue.
+Also, if the problem violates state or local building or health codes, such as no running water, a tenant may decide to contact the local authorities regarding the issue.
 If inspectors come out and find the problem, the landlord may face an order to fix the problem, plus possible fines and/or penalties.

 Lastly, if the problem is pervasive and disturbs the tenant's right to live in a habitable structure, the tenant may choose to simply move out of the rental unit and end the lease agreement.
 This could lead to a lawsuit against the landlord, called a constructive eviction lawsuit.